 Dropdown menus immediately complicate navigation because visitors can’t be sure they’ll find the info they’re looking for under the tab they click.
-So, where possible, stick to a simple header-style menu at the top of your homepage.
+So, stick to a simple header-style menu at the top of your homepage where possible.

 Lastly, double-check your navigation is responsive so visitors can work their way through the entirety of your website, no matter their device.